-Lisa Vanderpump Apologizes For Making ‘Transphobic’ Comment About Erika Girardi On ‘RHOBH,’ Read Her Statement
+Lisa Vanderpump Apologizes For Making ‘Transphobic’ Comment About Erika Girardi On ‘RHOBH’

 Vanderpump also reminded her critics that she’s been a big supporter of the LGBTQ community over the past several years.

 “It was not my intention to belittle the Trans community with my poor choice of words directed toward Erika,” Vanderpump said.
-“I have nothing but respect and love for Trans people around the world, as I have been a staunch supporter, provided employment offered emotional support and championed LGBTQ issues.”
+“I have nothing but respect and love for Trans people around the world, as I have been a staunch supporter, provided employment, offered emotional support, and championed LGBTQ issues.”

 “With recent news of Trans women losing their lives for living their authentic truth in a world of discrimination and hate, I never want to diminish the very real pain and struggle that Trans people go through every day,” she added.